Lipocalin-2: Clinical significance

 As NGAL is protease resistant and has a low molecular weight, it is excreted and detectable in urine.
 Injured epithelial cells in the kidney secrete a monomeric form of NGAL, whereas activated neutrophils secrete a dimeric form.
 It has therefore been hypothesized that classification of NGAL form could improve acute kidney injury (AKI) diagnostics, by distinguishing NGAL of inflammatory origin from that of renal origin.
 In AKI patients, NGAL levels are however elevated in both blood and urine within two hours of injury and plasma NGAL been shown to be predictive of dialysis need.
 NGAL has also be associated with chronic kidney disease, contrast induced nephropathy, kidney transplant, and mortality.

 Kidney health is most frequently measured by serum creatinine.
 Serum creatinine is a marker of kidney function, whereas NGAL is a marker of kidney injury.
 NGAL levels are a more precise and sensitive marker for diagnosing AKI than serum creatinine levels.
 Therefore, monitoring NGAL levels reduces delayed AKI diagnosis and treatment.
 Using a more sensitive and specific marker allows for earlier diagnosis, correct responses to AKI, and reduced risk of morbidity and mortality.

 The NGAL level measured in an individual is proportional to the severity of the AKI.
 Individuals positive for NGAL tend to have higher incidence of renal replacement therapy and have higher rates of in-hospital mortality, both in the presence and the absence of serum creatinine.
 Therefore, an individual may have AKI without the presence of serum creatinine.

 The ability to diagnose AKI before acute kidney failure is financially beneficial and favorable for preventative health measures.
 More than 10% of people in the United States will develop some kind of chronic kidney disease (CKD), with higher incidences for individuals that suffer from obesity, elevated cholesterol, and a family history of CKD.
 There is no point of return once there is a significant injury to the kidney; therefore, early diagnosis of kidney injury is important for preventing AKI.
 Using NGAL as a biomarker can lower hospital costs because fewer patients will reach a critical stage in kidney injury.
 Ultimately, diagnosis of AKI with NGAL can reduce the time a patient stays in a hospital.
 For example, the early diagnosis of AKI with NGAL as a biomarker can help a patient avoid kidney dialysis.

-LCN2 was found to be upregulated in postmortem human brains with Alzheimer's disease.
-Application of LCN2 to in vitro 3D human astroglia, it reduces neurogenic potential and enhances reactive states.
-LCN2 activity can be blocked with NGFR signaling.